Blog

 Digital transformation is an ongoing process.

-Digital transformation thus drastically improves the way businesses operate.
+Digital transformation drastically improves the way businesses operate.
 For many, however, getting started seems to be the biggest hindrance.
-The processes can feel overwhelming and its hard to know where to put in the efforts and where to begin.
-In 2024 a digital strategy is a must have, and there might actually be a time where its too late to get going.
+The processes can feel overwhelming, and it's hard to know where to put in the effort and where to begin.
+In 2024, a digital strategy is a must, and there might actually be a time when it's too late to get going.

-There are countless examples of companies that ignored the possibilities of digitalisation and stayed in their lane, because things have always worked like this.
-One of the challenges of the modern world is the ruthless pace in which large companies can be disrupted into bankruptcy in a matter of years.
+There are countless examples of companies that ignored the possibilities of digitalization and stayed in their lane because things have always worked like this.
+One of the challenges of the modern world is the ruthless pace at which large companies can be disrupted into bankruptcy in a matter of years.

 One of the most infamous examples is the Kodak bankruptcy.
 Once the leader in photography it failed to innovate in a time of digital photography and paid the price for it.
 Other examples include Blockbuster video rental that lost out to Netflix due to missing out on the customer demand to stream movies instead of renting.

-How to start moving toward paperless aircraft maintenance?
+How do we start moving toward paperless aircraft maintenance?

 Paper Waste

-In an aircraft’s day-to-day routine, work orders must be signed in order for maintenance tasks to be completed in a coherent manner.
-Work orders are used to specify tasks which must be completed, keep tabs maintenance progress, and track billable hours for engineers and managers.
+In an aircraft’s day-to-day routine, work orders must be signed for maintenance tasks to be completed coherently.
+Work orders are used to specify tasks that must be completed, keep tabs on maintenance progress, and track billable hours for engineers and managers.
 These pieces of paperwork, often spanning over a hundred pages, account for loads of paper waste in the aviation industry, especially since most work orders are single-use and become of little value to the aircraft once filled.

 However, work orders are necessary to comply with MRO standards.
 There are regulatory, legal, and financial records that must be kept in order to maintain safety and fairness within the aviation industry.
 Work orders always have and always will be part of the aviation industry’s day-to-day process.